 Most companies hold talent reviews.
 Few execute them to their maximum benefit.

 By Marc Effron, President, Talent Strategy Group

 It’s great news that talent reviews have become almost universal in larger organizations, avoiding the fads that have overtaken HR processes like performance management.
 The fact that most companies do them, however, doesn’t mean that they’re done well.
 We often see companies with overly complex processes, vague definitions of potential, ill-equipped HR leaders, no follow up and other challenges that undercut the effectiveness of this potentially powerful process.

 Our experience conducting hundreds of talent reviews and building the process for complex global companies shows us that six factors create a successful talent review:

-In Your Potential Model is Wrong, we found significant issues with the two most popular potential models.
-In both models, items that the authors claim predict potential actually predict performance, there’s no independent scientific evidence that either model is valid and neither model takes into account how an individual fits with a company’s specific needs.
+In our classic article Your Potential Model is Wrong, we found significant issues with the two most popular potential models.
+In both models, items that the consulting firms claim predict potential actually predict performance, there’s no independent scientific evidence that either model is valid and neither model takes into account how an individual fits with a company’s specific needs.